webwart/03_src-Python/00_python.md

 ## Set-up

-- python system-wide , in subfolders I might use different einvironements.
+- python system-wide uses python 3.8.
+- python user Sion-Desk/RAI has access to my favorite Conda-VScode-Numpy-AI-Django-Sphinx ***env_numAiDjango** environment.
+See Reference 1. details.
 - use Git with [remote repository](https://github.com/webwart/03_src-Python) , keepass r.w at hm.ch - N56 - Gi
 - I FSY  between Sion-Desk and A500GbSaT3, but not with Naples-Lab